Click a title to read detailed information.

 The addition of any bonuses is not guaranteed.

 We aim to pay bonuses in two ways:

-We aim to pay annual bonuses on the amount you have paid into the NISA.
-Any annual bonuses declared on the plan will then increase the plan's value for future year's bonus declarations.
+We aim to pay annual bonuses on the value of your investment.
+Any annual bonuses declared on the plan will then increase the plan's value for future years' bonus declarations.
 Bonuses are calculated daily which allows for the timing of any investments and withdrawals together with any previously allocated bonuses.